jusanherndon/blog/tech/video management/video journey.md

 # Starter Codecs and Containers

-I started with [H.264](https://trac.ffmpeg.org/wiki/Encode/H.264), because that is the most prevalent video out their.
+I started with [H.264](https://trac.ffmpeg.org/wiki/Encode/H.264), because that is the most prevalent video out there.

 I also had the [Subrip](https://en.wikipedia.org/wiki/SubRip) format to save the subtitle I had gotten from movies that I had digitized.

 I saved a lot of the audio in [AAC](https://trac.ffmpeg.org/wiki/Encode/AAC), because that was the default.

-Lastly, I googled which video conatiner to use and a lot of people pointed me to [Matroska](https://en.wikipedia.org/wiki/Matroska) video containers, since they are open source and frely available.
+Lastly, I googled which video conatiner to use and a lot of people pointed me to [Matroska](https://en.wikipedia.org/wiki/Matroska) video containers, since they are open source and support basically every codec under the sun.

 # Motivation to try newer things